 As discussed further in Section 7.1, deliveries from the RWS to both retail and wholesale customers are limited by the WSIP Phased Variant adopted by the Commission to an average annual of 265 mgd for the watersheds.
 The allocation between wholesale and retail customers is described in the Water Supply Agreement.
 It provides for 184 mgd to the Wholesale Customers consistent with the Supply Assurance and 81 mgd to the retail customers.
-Current and projected supplies from the RWS that are anticipated to be utilized in normal years for both retail and wholesale customers are shown in Table 6-1.
+In the context of this document, normal year RWS supply is defined as the supply that will be used to meet the full demands on the RWS in a normal year.
+Current and projected normal year RWS supplies for both retail and wholesale customers are shown in Table 6-1.

 Table 6-1.
-Regional Water System Supplies Utilized in Normal Years (mgd)
+Regional Water System Normal Year Supplies (mgd)

-[Standardized Table 6-9 Retail: Water Supplies - Projected]
+[Standardized Table 6-9 Retail: Water Supplies - Projected] [Standardized Table 6-9 Wholesale: Water Supplies - Projected]

-[Standardized Table 6-9 Wholesale: Water Supplies - Projected]
+DWC Sumplie Actual Projected RWS Supply 2020 2025 2030 2035 2040 2045 Retail Customers ^{b, c} 66.5 67.2 67.5 68.6 70.5 73.7 Wholesale Customers ^{d, e, f} 132.1 146.0 147.9 151.9 156.3 162.8 Total RWS Supplies 198.6 213.2 215.4 220.5 226.8 236.5 a In the context of this document, normal year RWS supply is defined as the supply that will be used to meet the full demands on the RWS in a normal year.

-DWC Cumple Actual Projected RWS Supply 2020 2025 2030 2035 2040 2045 Retail Customers a, b 66.5 67.2 67.5 68.6 70.5 73.7 Wholesale Customers c, d, e 132.1 146.0 147.9 151.9 156.3 162.8 Total RWS Supplies 198.6 213.2 215.4 220.5 226.8 236.5 a Groundwater and recycled water are assumed to be used before RWS supplies to meet retail demand.
+b Groundwater and recycled water are assumed to be used before RWS supplies to meet retail demand.
 However, if these alternative supplies are not available, up to 81 mgd of RWS supply could be used in normal years.

-b Groveland CSD is reported as a wholesale customer for the purposes of this 2020 UWMP, but it is considered a retail customer of the SFPUC solely for purposes of allocating RWS supplies between retail customers and Wholesale Customers.
+c Groveland CSD is reported as a wholesale customer for the purposes of this 2020 UWMP, but it is considered a retail customer of the SFPUC solely for purposes of allocating RWS supplies between retail customers and Wholesale Customers.
 Its demands would be met by the retail supply allocation of 81 mgd.

-c Projected RWS supplies to be used by Wholesale Customers are based on the purchase request projections provided to the SFPUC by BAWSCA in January 2021.
+d Projected RWS supplies to be used by Wholesale Customers are based on the purchase request projections provided to the SFPUC by BAWSCA in January 2021.
 These purchase requests are subject to change in each individual agency's UWMP.

-d Projected Wholesale Customer deliveries are limited to 184 mgd.
+e Projected Wholesale Customer deliveries are limited to 184 mgd.
 184 mgd includes the demands of the Cities of San Jose and Santa Clara, which are supplied on a temporary and interruptible basis, with their total supply not exceeding 9 mgd assuming supply is available (decision to be made by end of 2028).

-e Cordilleras MWC is not a party to the WSA, and it is not included in the wholesale supply allocation of 184 mgd.
+f Cordilleras MWC is not a party to the WSA, and it is not included in the wholesale supply allocation of 184 mgd.
 The demands of Cordilleras MWC are minor (projected to be less than 0.01 mgd) and are anticipated to be met with RWS supplies through 2045.